pro-siRNA technology is a method of producing

 highly potent and cost-effective small interfering RNAs in bacteria

-This technology was originally developed by the Lieberman Laboratory from Boston Children’s Hospital and is patent protected.
+This technology was originally developed at Boston Children’s Hospital.

 US patent 9,840,703